pieterbos/PrintBone/README.md

 # Slide

-The first prototype slide has been made with PVC pipes and printed parts, including a leadpipe.
-Stockings were printed single wall PLS, processed with sandpaper to make them smoother for better slide action and better airtightness.
-Lubricate with slide cream, liquid lubricants do not work well.
+A full PVC slide with printed parts has been made, including stockings.
+It works, but does not sound great, especially at lower volumes.
+Lubricate with slide cream, slide-o-mix or yamaha does not work well.

 http://imgur.com/a/jYNtB

-PVC tubes work as a slide, but are not great.
-Carbon tubes would be much better and it's easy to modify the design for those.
+Also a Carbon fiber outer slide has been made, design has been modified so it prints without supports.
+A Bach 42B inner slide fits stock 15mm inner diameter 16mm outer diameter carbon tubes - although 14.9mm would be better.
+Slide action and looks are great, sound is very good but would be better with 14.9mm.

+A carbon fiber inner slide should be possible, or perhaps brass inner slides - China has some very inexpensive custom tube manufacturers.

 To play with the slide design, check slide.scad and the stl files in the slide_out/ directory.

-Any hints are welcome on where to inexpensively obtain thin-walled tubes - carbon fiber or otherwise!